 PEDESTRIAN ACCIDENTS IN DALLAS

 Dallas is a major Texas city and, as a result, has many roadways that pose hazards to pedestrians everywhere.
-Texas as a whole has the third-highest number of pedestrian deaths from accidents in the country, indicating a problem with traffic laws and motor vehicle distractions.
+Texas has the third-highest number of pedestrian deaths from accidents, indicating a problem with traffic laws and motor vehicle distractions.

-In 2011, Texas recorded more than 400 pedestrian fatalities throughout the state, which was a 17 percent increase from the year before.
+In 2011, Texas recorded more than 400 pedestrian fatalities throughout the state, a 17 percent increase from the previous year.
 Earlier this year, a “Complete Streets” bill was introduced in the Texas Legislature to help ensure that all future street projects within the state are safe for pedestrians, bicyclists, and motor vehicle drivers alike.
 Large cities make up the majority of pedestrian fatalities and severe injuries.
-The majority of pedestrian accidents throughout the Dallas area occur due to lack of crosswalks and lighting, as well as distracted drivers.
+Most pedestrian accidents throughout the Dallas area occurred due to a lack of crosswalks and lighting and distracted drivers.

 Dallas is unfortunately notorious for distracted drivers and road systems that do not provide adequate protection for pedestrians in the way of sidewalks, crosswalks, and lighting.
 This dangerous combination leads to devastating accidents.
-Pedestrians have no form of protection from vehicles and are often pinned underneath vehicles once they are struck, leading to extensive internal injuries, including spinal cord injuries and brain injuries.
-Any accident involving a pedestrian will often lead to months spent in the hospital.
+Pedestrians have no form of protection from vehicles and are often pinned underneath vehicles once struck, leading to extensive internal injuries, including spinal cord and brain injuries.
+Any pedestrian accident will often lead to months spent in the hospital.

-The driver responsible for your injuries should additionally be responsible for any expenses you incur as the result of the accident.
-These expenses include medical expenses, lost wages, loss of future earnings, and pain and suffering.
-You should not be punished for taking the more active and healthy approach to commuting by someone who could not take the time to watch for pedestrians while driving.
+The driver responsible for your injuries should additionally be responsible for any expenses you incur due to the accident.
+These include medical expenses, lost wages, loss of future earnings, and pain and suffering.
+You should not be punished for taking a more active and healthy approach to commute by someone who could not take the time to watch for pedestrians while driving.

-Every driver in Texas is required to have auto insurance to provide liability coverage in the case of accidents.
+Every driver in Texas must have auto insurance to provide liability coverage for accidents.
 However, insurance companies don’t want to pay money even when the driver they cover is at fault.
-Benton and his experienced partners know that you need someone on your side because the insurance company will have a team of lawyers on theirs.
+Benton and his experienced partners know that you need someone because the insurance company will have a team of lawyers on theirs.

 When you hire the compassionate personal injury attorneys at The Benton Law Firm, you can trust that we will work as hard for you as we would for a member of our own families.
-We’ll gather all of your medical records and any police reports related to your accident.
+We’ll gather your medical records and any police reports on your accident.
 We’ll investigate and document the facts of your case.
 Using those facts, we will establish the at-fault party’s negligence.
-Once we’ve built a strong argument in your favor, we will use every legal tool available to us to win you the full and fair compensation you deserve.
+Once we’ve built a strong argument in your favor, we will use every legal tool to win you the full and fair compensation you deserve.

 MOST COMMON CAUSES OF PEDESTRIAN ACCIDENTS

-- A report by the Governors Highway Safety Association finds that driving while intoxicated has been linked to almost half of the fatal traffic-pedestrian accidents for the year 2018.
+- A Governors Highway Safety Association report finds that driving while intoxicated has been linked to almost half of the fatal traffic-pedestrian accidents.
 Alcohol and drug use can significantly impair a driver’s cognition, motor function, and even vision, making them a risk to pedestrians and other motorists.

 School Zone Accidents

 - Busses and school crosswalks have stop signs and flashing lights for a reason.
-A negligent driver that avoids or drives around these safety measures is not only driving recklessly, but they are also endangering the lives of children and other pedestrians.
-Numbers gathered by the National Highway Traffic Safety Administration suggest that almost 19 percent of children under 14 who were killed in auto accidents were pedestrians.
-Avoiding a bus’s stop sign and lights, speeding through school zones, and ignoring crossing guards are some of the top causes of school zone pedestrian accidents.
+A negligent driver that avoids or drives around these safety measures is driving recklessly and endangering the lives of children and other pedestrians.
+Numbers gathered by the National Highway Traffic Safety Administration suggest that almost 19 percent of children under 14 killed in auto accidents were pedestrians.
+Avoiding a bus’s stop sign and lights, speeding through school zones, and ignoring crossing guards are some causes of school zone pedestrian accidents.